The Ease of Transferring an Existing Donor Advised FundSubmitted by American Endowment Foundation on March 26th, 2018

 - The fees can be lower when compared to some community foundations around the country.

 - “ My clients appreciate the flexibility & transparency that AEF offers.
 Separating the administration of the donor advised fund (DAF) from the investment administration within the DAF is important.
-That unbundling of pricing is appreciated by my clients," said John Higgins, a Wells Fargo advisor practicing in Charlottesville, VA.
+That unbundling of pricing is appreciated by my clients," said a Wells Fargo advisor practicing in Virginia.

 - An advisor based out of Atlanta shared a similar viewpoint: “I can manage the assets in an AEF DAF the way my client wants them managed.
 I can keep the investment strategy consistent with their other personal investments.”